-Utility allowance: The RLRA program will cover the reasonable cost of utilities paid separately when calculating rent contributions.
-Program participants will be reimbursed for any amount that this utility cost exceeds their rent contribution.
-The utility reimbursement can be paid directly to the utility, property management company or the household at the program's discretion, with local flexibility based on funder requirements, etc.
+Utility allowance: The RLRA program will factor in the reasonable cost of utilities paid separately when calculating rent contributions.
+Program participants will be reimbursed for the amount that this utility cost exceeds their rent contribution based on the RLRA Administrator's utility allowance schedule.
+Any reimbursement toward the utility costs can be paid directly to the utility, property management company or the household at the program's discretion, with local flexibility based on funder requirements, etc.